ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

    - This level represents social media use that integrates with and enhances real-life activities and goals
    - The platform sustains an activity rather than replacing it
    - The study "Development and validation of a social media use integration scale" demonstrated the benefits of social media when integrated into other activities and life
-   - This can help develop a support network and prevents someone becoming emotionally attached to the platform itself
+   - This can help develop a support network and prevent someone from becoming emotionally attached to the platform itself
    - Examples: Coordinating real-world events, learning new skills through tutorials, supporting hobbies and interests, professional development, fundraising for causes, sports and fitness tracking
    - Research Impact: Almost 40% of survey respondents had integrated activities on all key components; Users who integrated social media with real-life activities showed significantly higher life satisfaction scores

-4. **Sought Content (Foundation - Maximize)**:
+4. **Sought Content (Foundation - Maximise)**:
    - Forming the foundation of healthy social media use, this represents content you actively seek out with intention and purpose
    - This is 'Active' usage associated with positive outcomes
-   - The research "Toward an Integrated and Differential Approach to the Relationships Between Loneliness, Different Types of Facebook Use, and Adolescents Depressed Mood" profiled that active users got better over time as opposed to passive users
+   - The research "Toward an Integrated and Differential Approach to the Relationships Between Loneliness, Different Types of Facebook Use, and Adolescents' Depressed Mood" profiled that active users got better over time as opposed to passive users
    - Active usage of 'Sought Content' and posting is associated with positive outcomes
-   - Examples: Searching for specific information, following curated educational content, creating and sharing meaningful content, engaging with chosen communities, having meaningful conversations
+   - Examples: Searching for specific information, following curated educational content, creating and sharing meaningful content, engaging with chosen communities, and having meaningful conversations
    - Research Impact: 73.5% of respondents had found positive or helpful content; Active usage predicts subjective well-being by creating social capital and stimulating feelings of social connectedness; Those who used the platform in an 'active' manner got better over time

 ### Research Foundation